softworkz/embyuserwiki/Library-Setup.md

 ### Library Paths

 Each media folder can have one or more physical library paths.
-In the below example screenshot, the Movies folder contains two physical paths:
+When you supply more than one media path, the contents of each will be merged together into one virtual display.

 ![](images/server/librarysetup3.png)